 Nebraska, also known as “The Planter State,” is a very distinctive state, having the only museum in the world dedicated to just Chevrolet vehicles and being the home of Kool-Aid.
 However, how many ghost towns are in the state?

 There are approximately 64 ghost towns in Nebraska.
 Substantial buildings of brick and frame structure due to the low cost of constructing material, abundant and the best quality.

 Nebraska became a state of the Union on March 1, 1867.
 It was the 37th state and had been sparsely settled at the time of statehood.
 Many settlements tried to survive but were ultimately abandoned and lost to the land.
 The state has many environments, from the Great Plains, prairies, sand dunes, and rock formations.

 Roscoes is in Keith County in the US state of Nebraska.
-Its coordinates are 41°07′50″N 101°35′09″W. Nearby local towns are Broganville, Ogallala, Nevens, and 195 miles from major city Aurora, CO.
+Its coordinates are 41°07′50″N 101°35′09″W. Nearby local towns are Broganville, Ogallala, and Nevens, and 195 miles from the major city of Aurora, CO.
 Other towns worth visiting are Keystone, which is immediately north of Roscoe, and Arthur, which is 25 miles north of Lake McConaughy on Highway 61.

 Roscoe and nearby towns emerged as railway stations where steam-powered trains could fill their tanks with water from the South Platte River.

 Although this town was declared a ghost town in the middle of the 20th century, a lonely gas station near the South Platte River shortly after exiting I-80 was registered to be open as late as 1998, functioning and being a stop for people driving by.

 The schoolhouse didn’t close till the 1980s.
 The twentieth century was its demise, and whatever duties it once served have been assumed by larger communities in the area.